Turnover index of accommodation and food service enterprises

 Turnover index at current prices shows turnover changes in the corresponding period, when turnover was at prices of the period.

 Turnover index against corresponding period of previous year shows the turnover changes within 12 months or 4 quarters.
-For example, turnover changes in the 4th of 2015 over the 4th quarter of 2014.
 This indicator is used for the calculation of Gross Domestic Product in macroeconomic analysis.

 Turnover index over average monthly (quarterly) turnover of 2015 shows changes of turnover of corresponding period compared to average monthly (quarterly) turnover of 2015.